heronwood/heronwood.github.io/contact.md

 title: Contact
 ---

+## Mailing List

+Sign up for the association's mailing list to stay up-to-date on neighborhood happenings, like summer barbeques, work parties, and association meetings.

+{% include mailing_list.html %}

 ## Email Address

 You can email the [Board of Directors](governance.md#board-of-directors) at <board@heronwood.org>.
 They will do their best to respond to your inquiry within a day or two.